No Internet Connection? 10 Fixes to Test (and Get Back Online)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-But before you panic, know there are some easy fixes that may get your internet service back and your devices online.
-In this guide, we’ll explore some of the most common internet problems and offer solutions that you could test out to fix your connectivity issues, including restarting your router and device, running a troubleshooter tool, and scanning with the best antivirus.
+But before you panic, know some easy fixes may get your internet service back and your devices online.
+We go over 10 of the most common internet problems and offer solutions that you can test out to fix your connectivity issues, including restarting your router and device, running a troubleshooter tool, conducting an antivirus scan, and more.

 In this guide